RatherBeExploring/ratherbeexploring.github.io/_posts/2025-01-30-short-haul-business-class-with-austrian-airlines.md

   <p>Our descent into Prague offered lovely views of the Old Town, including the River Vltava and Prague Castle.</p>
 </div>
 We touched down in Prague 35 minutes and four seconds after wheels-up in Vienna.
 Both of these short flights were part of a larger Aeroplan booking of six flights between Montreal and Vilnius, which cost 75,000 points plus $336.80 in taxes and fees, most of which was for <a href="https://ratherbeexploring.github.io/blog/business-class-on-the-swiss-a330-montreal-to-zurich/" target="_blank" rel="noopener noreferrer">my long-haul flight with SWISS</a>.
 Cash fares for both of these flights, booked one way around two months out, are in the neighbourhood of €250—which is pretty high for such a short flight, especially considering regular, cheap, comfortable trains link Vienna and Prague and low-cost carriers compete on the Milan-Vienna route.

+## Final Thoughts

+Did I enjoy Austrian’s short-haul business class?
+Absolutely.
+Would I book these flights for cash?
+Probably not.
+I was able to tack on five short regional flights to my trans-Atlantic flight essentially for free, paying only taxes and fees for each (which amounted to around €15-20 per flight).
+But really, that’s one of the benefits of booking with points: trying products you otherwise wouldn’t pay for, like a flight costing over €7 per minute.
+And the excellent short-haul experience will make me strongly consider Austrian for future long-haul flights.